dvmtn/ansible-rails-deploy/README.md

 ## Requirements

 - If your git repositry is private you will need to set an SSH keypair, OAuth tokens or another way to pull your code.
 (We use SSH deploy keys)
 - You will need to set up any enviorment variables this repo requires and put them in `/etc/default/{{ rails_deploy_app_name }}`, as this role will try to source that file.
+We do this with the [dvmtn.env](https://github.com/dvmtn/dvmtn-env) role.

 ## Role variables